Removing parts from Build Plate and Washing

-Caution: The scraper is a sharp object and can cause injury if handled carelessly.
-Always cut away from your hands and body!
+Caution: The scraper is a sharp object and can cause injury.
+Always cut away from hands and body!

 Once parts are removed from the build plate, they're ready for washing.
 The finish kit provides a wash container with a wire basket that nests inside.
 Fill the wash container with solvent enough so that the parts will be submerged when they are sitting in the bottom of the basket.

 We recommend washing with with 90% or higher concentration Isopropyl Alcohol, or xClean.
 98% IPA is most recommended, but lower concentrations can work also; lower concentrations of IPA will require longer wash times.
 Parts washed in xClean will require an additional water rinse to get completely clean.